jakobabesser/USM/README.md

     - _stereo_coeff_ (stereo placement coefficient)
     - _usm_id_ (soundscape ID within the USM dataset, each sample is mixed to)

-## Reference

-A detailed description of the dataset and it's creation process is given in

-- Jakob Abeßer: *Classifying Sounds in Polyphonic Urban Sound Scenes*, Proceedings of the 152nd AES Convention (2022), [Paper pre-print (PDF)](./paper/Abesser_2022_UrbanSoundsPreprint_AES.pdf)

 ## Acknowledgement

 This work has been supported by the German Research Foundation (AB 675/2-2).